Pencil Fight

-"Pencil Fight" was the first and only single by Atomship released in 2004 from their first and only album The Crash of '47.
+"Pencil Fight" is a song by the American rock band Atomship released in 2004 from their only studio album The Crash of '47.
 It was written by lead singer Derek Pardoe.
 A video for the song was recorded in late 2004, just before the disbanding of Atomship, while the song had decent airplay on rock radio across the country.
-The video can be viewed here.
 It was also featured on the soundtrack of NASCAR 2005: Chase for the Cup.